 The school leadership team consists of: Principal, Assistant Principal, Religious Education Coordinator and two Middle Leaders.

 School Support Officers work under the guidance of the school principal in collaboration with each other and support the work of the classroom teachers, working with individuals or groups within the classroom.

-Along with our classroom teachers, we have teachers and support staff who specialise in English as an Additional Language or Dialect (EAL/D), Reading Recovery, Physical Education, Drama, MiniLit and MacqLit Intervention, Diverse Learning Needs support and an Instructional Coach.
+Along with our classroom teachers, we have teachers and support staff who specialise in English as an Additional Language or Dialect (EAL/D), Physical Education, Drama, MiniLit and MacqLit Intervention, Diverse Learning Needs support and an Instructional Coach.